Kay-ddggxh/ci-project1/README.md

     In the event of the club ever getting established, a section will be added to pin the clubs location on a map iframe, as well as the postal address.

+## UX
+***
+### Site goals
+The goal of this site is to provide LGBTQ+ teens and young adults of the wider Gort (Ireland) region with an easy to navigate club website.
+The site aims to present the necessary information in a simple, straight forward manner (including club rules, event schedule and details), as well as provide a way of contacting the club for potential new members.

+### User Stories

+**As a site visitor:**

+- I want to quickly find out the clubs main activities and aims.
+- I want to be able to see where the club operates.
+- I want to know if I am a suitable canditate to be a club member.
+- I want to learn about the club rules.
+- I want to find out when the club members meet.
+- I want to know what happens during meetings and events.
+- I want to learn about all type of events the club holds or takes part in.
+- I want to be able to get in contact with the club and make inquiries.
+- I want to be able to easily navigate between pages on all devices.
+- I want to see a mobile friendly layout and responsive design.

+**As the site administrator:**

+- I want to be able to update the events calender.
+- I want to be able to update and add new events on the events listing.
+- I want to be able to add more relevant images to the site and create a more extensive gallery.

 ## Testing
 ### Validator Testing
 - HTML ([W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html))